Our mission at BSF is to save lives through education, advances in treatment, and finding a cure for Barth syndrome.

 Sponsor: Stealth BioTherapeutics

-Status: Trial ongoing, fully recruited
+Status: Trial completed, fully recruited n=12.
+Data analysis ongoing.

 The first ever clinical trial in Barth syndrome sponsored by Stealth BioTherapeutics and led by Hilary Vernon (JHMI) has completed the randomized control period – where individuals receive either drug or inactive treatment/placebo, then switched after 4 months – and is currently in open-label extension, where all trial participants know they are on drug.
 The trial began with 12 participants, and 8 individuals are currently participating in open-label extension.
 In October, we learned that the randomized control trial segment did not meet the original endpoints of improvements in the 6-minute walk test as well as other physiological measures, however, data analysis during the open-label extension found a 27% increase in average cardiac stroke volume, or the amount of blood pumped by the heart’s left ventricle per contraction.
 The open label extension involving 8 participants will continue with U.S. FDA review occurring later this year.
 Data analysis is ongoing, with results to be presented during the 2020 BSF Family, Science & Medicine Conference